MicrochipTech/AzureDemo_AnyCloud/README.md

                     8b:4c:e8:ea:60:81:ce:e0:0e:a6:a7:68:3f:e0:de:
                     ....

+#### 2.3 The **Root** certificate can be read out of the WFI32 module by executing the `WFI32_RootCert.py` script.
+The certificate file will be named `RootCA.PEM`.
+Execute the following command in a PowerShell or Command Prompt window:

+    python3 WFI32_RootCert.py

 ### Step 3 - Create an Azure IoT Central Application

 If you already have an existing IoT Central Application created, skip to Step 4.